GispoCoding/snowplow_fdw/README.md

     apt install python python3 python3-dev python3-pip pgxnclient
     pip3 install setuptools
     ```
+2. Install Install Multicorn for Foreign Data Wrappers
+    ```shell script
+    pgxn install multicorn
+    ```
+2. Install plpygis for Foreign Data Wrapper support for Postgis
+    ```shell script
+    pip3 install plpygis
+    ```
-3. Connect to your database and enable Multicorn
+4. Connect to your database and enable Multicorn
     ```sql
     CREATE EXTENSION postgis;
     CREATE EXTENSION multicorn;
     ```
-4. Go to the to directory where you cloned the project and install it with:
+5. Go to the to directory where you cloned the project and install it with:
     ```shell script
     python3 setup.py install
     ```

-You have to restart Postgresql in order to find the package (`systemctl postgresql restart` or `service postgresql restart`).
+You may have to restart Postgresql in order to find the package (`systemctl postgresql restart` or `service postgresql restart`).

 # Usage